davidcoles/vc5/README.md

-VC5 uses multicast to share a flow state table so peers will learn about each other's connections and take over in the case of one load balancer going down. *NB: This is note enabled in `vc5ng` just yet!
+VC5 uses multicast to share a flow state table so peers will learn about each other's connections and take over in the case of one load balancer going down. *NB: This is not enabled in `vc5ng` just yet!

 ## Operation

-There are two modes of operation, simple and VLAN based.
+There are three modes of operation, simple, VLAN and multi-NIC based.
 In simple mode all hosts must be on the same subnet as the primary address of the load balancer.
 In VLAN mode (enabled by declaring entries under the "vlan" section), server entries should match a VLAN/CIDR subnet entry.
 VLAN tagged interfaces need to be created in the OS and have an IP address assigned within the subnet.
+In multi-NIC mode subnets are tagged in the same manner as VLANs, but bpf_redirect() is used to send traffic out of the appropriate interface (rather than changing the VLAN ID and using XDP_TX).

-Traffic into the load balancer needs to be on a tagged VLAN (no pushing or popping of 802.1Q is done - yet).
+In VLAN mode, traffic into the load balancer needs to be on a tagged VLAN (no pushing or popping of 802.1Q is done - yet).
 The IP address specified on the command line will be used to bind the connection to BGP peers, and so should be on one of the VLAN tagged interfaces (with appropriate